British Citizenship After ILR: Requirements (2026)

 How long after ILR can I apply for British citizenship?

-You can apply for naturalisation 12 months after your ILR was granted.
+You can apply for naturalisation 12 months after your indefinite leave to remain was granted.
 The clock starts from the date ILR was granted, not the date you applied for it.
 The application also considers your residence and absences over the 5 years before the application date, so you must make sure you meet the 450-day and 90-day absence rules as well.

 How much does British citizenship cost in 2026?